MrKangs/MrKangs/README.md

 </p>

 <p align="center">
   👋&nbsp; Hi there!
-My name is Kenneth Kang who is a third year at Oregon State University. <br/> I am currently majoring in Computer Science with a strong focus of Data Science 🗂 and Business Analytics 📊. <br/><br/>
+My name is Kenneth Kang.
+I am in my third year at Oregon State University. <br/> I am currently majoring in Computer Science with a strong focus on Data Science 🗂 and Business Analytics 📊. <br/><br/>
 </p>
 <p align="center">
-  I like to play video games 🎮, badminton 🏸, and tennis 🎾 while programming fun and unique projects ⌨. <br/>
+  In addition, I like to play video games 🎮, badminton 🏸, and tennis 🎾 while programming fun and unique projects ⌨.<br/>
-  I hope you find useful in my github repositories.</br>
+  I hope you find it helpful in my GitHub repositories.</br>
 </p>

 ### 💪 Skills